HebaMa7moud/image_classification_AWS/README.md

 Read a random image given by url or uploaded from dogImages/test/ directory and call the predict method of our predictor with the input image.
 We can then parse the result for the answer.
 ![image](https://user-images.githubusercontent.com/81697137/226215650-08218eb0-c548-4a86-8fac-93432c78c322.png)

 The previous image is passed to the next code to give a prediction:
 ![code](https://user-images.githubusercontent.com/81697137/227749040-ea394c4b-3b49-410c-86c5-5deb991b275d.png)

-The result of quering the endpoint was correct (the answer was 51) which refer to 051.Chow_chow images.
+The result of quering the endpoint: